alexjurkiewicz/dotfiles-old/README.md

 * `zsh` for main shell
 * Don't try and add too much high-level magic, just reduce the sharp edges and pain points the Linux environment has (ie, Make It All Work The Way I Want It To)
 * Unobtrusive, opt-in automatic updates.
+* Backwards compatibility is good, but flawless backwards compatibility isn't a goal.

+## System Requirements

+1. A Github account that you can clone from on
+2. System with at least git & zsh installed
-* Targets Linux, OS X and FreeBSD.
+3. Linux, OS X or FreeBSD OS

-## How do I start using this?
+## Installation

 1. [Download the zshrc file](https://raw.github.com/alexjurkiewicz/dotfiles/master/zshrc) and put it in `~/.zshrc`.
-2. Make sure your default shell is zsh (use `chsh` to change it), and start a new shell session.
+(I have a [short url](alex.jurkiewi.cz/zshrc), but you probably can't remember how to spell my last name :-).)
-3. On first startup, the zshrc file will initialise some stuff, among that cloning this entire repository to `~/.dotfiles`.
+2. On first start, the zshrc file will initialise some stuff, among that cloning this entire repository to `~/.dotfiles`.

 Then you can:

 * Install all other dotfiles in the respository using `dotfiles-install`. ("install" = `ln -s` each dotfile into place)
+* Receive new updates with `dotfiles-update`.
-* Enjoy.
+* Enjoy!

-## How do I stop using this?
+## Uninstallation

 1. Delete `~/.zshrc` and `~/.dotfiles`.
-2. If you installed the other dotfiles in here, they will be broken symlinks which you can probably leave hanging without ill effect.
-The more conscientious among you will want to clean that up.
+2. If you installed the other dotfiles in this repo, they will be broken symlinks which you can clean up or just leave hanging without ill effect.

-## What are the system requirements?

-* Linux, OS X or FreeBSD.
-* `git`, for talking to github
-* That's about it!

 ## Tell me more about the zshrc highlights